 c.
-The chairs or directors of academic administrative units, acting in consultation with the faculty committee, are responsible for all functions of the academic unit.
+The chairs of interdepartmental programs, and the directors of centers and institutes, acting in consultation with the faculty committee, are responsible for all functions of their respective interdepartmental programs, centers or institutes.

 d.
-The chair or director discusses matters pertaining to the functions of the academic unit at meetings of the faculty committee.
+The chair or director discusses matters pertaining to the functions of their interdepartmental program, center or institute at meetings of the faculty committee.